megatop1/CaseStudiesKaiju-2025/windows/initial-access/cloak/README.md

 run `./cloak.sh` to build and run

 ## Force Rebuild
-After updates are made to cloak.py or the Dockerfile, run `./cloak.sh -r` to rebuild the image.
+After updates are made to cloak.py or the Dockerfile, run `./cloak.sh --rebuild` to rebuild the image.